the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 RSEs, tool-related communities and the classical domain communities.
 This point is further elaborated in [How do we reach people in different stages of their careers](#how-do-we-reach-people-in-different-stages-of-their-careers).

-Other important tasks of RSEs are
+Beyond that, we feel that today Other important tasks of RSEs are

 - Teaching, consulting, mentoring and generally educating colleagues.
+- Enforcing reproducibility.
+Projects like [@ReproHack] can greatly help in fostering that competency.

 ### How much do different people need to know?
 Now that we have the different competencies, we can explore various dimensions of these competencies,